Open Reel Tape Machine M 063 H5

 - Equipment feet for vertical operation

 - Side panels in black frosted or wood

 The M 063 H5 represents the upper end of the M 063 H range and is equipped with all the currently available equipment features.
 In addition, the otherwise optionally available wooden side parts and the equipment feets for vertical operation are also part of the delivery.
 In addition to the standard 2.00 mm track width equipment, the machine can also be supplied with 2.75 mm track width tape heads.+ Options and Accessories

 - ¼“ Stereo with 2.75 mm track width

 - Folding handles for side panels

-- Infrared remote control for all tape drive functions (in preparation)
+- Infrared remote control for all tape transport functions

 In order to meet a broad range of applications, the M 063 H5 chassis has been developed for professional applications and consists of high-strength aluminium.
 In addition, the wearing surfaces of the base platter are finely milled on both sides, ensuring that the angles and height of the mechanical elements of the tape transport are precise and lasting.
 The head block and audio heads are so precisely machined that there is no need for a time-consuming and inexact adjustment of the tape heads.
 The reel motors, capstan motor, power supply and audio unit components are so positioned as to keep the signal flows short, while failure-critical components are spatially separated from each other.
 This enables substantial measures to electromagnetically shield the components – particularly the motors and tape heads – to be avoided from the outset.
 All components and circuit boards are equipped with high-quality plug-in connectors on both sides.
 Longer cables and signal lines are grouped in a sealed cable harness with magnetic shielding.
 This allows servicing of all components to be performed with the minimum of delay, without having to change the position of adjacent cables or components.